Our Political Involvement

 The P&G GGF is P&G’s political action committee.
 As with all other aspects of P&G’s business, the P&G GGF is guided by our Purpose, Values, and Principles (PVPs).
 The P&G GGF allows P&G employees to pool personal, voluntary financial contributions to support candidates at the federal, state and local level who support issues important to the business and the quality of life in the communities in which P&G employees live and work.

 The P&G GGF supports candidates at all levels of government.
-Support of candidates is guided by our Purpose, Values and Principles and generally based on any or all of the following criteria: support of P&G business issues (federal voting records can be found here); sustained constituent relationships with P&G facilities or employees; and positions in leadership or on Committees of particular importance to the Company.
+Support of candidates is guided by our Purpose, Values and Principles and generally based on any or all of the following criteria: support of P&G business issues (key votes can be found here); sustained constituent relationships with P&G facilities or employees; and positions in leadership or on Committees of particular importance to the Company.

 Consistent with our Company’s Values and Principles, the P&G GGF shows respect for all individuals including our employees, consumers, business partners and shareholders.
 We also value differences of opinion.
 Therefore, we realize that there will be diverse, divergent, and often strongly held views on candidates the P&G GGF should support, and what issues should determine that support.
 Further, we realize that individual candidates and elected officials may be supportive on some issues, and opposed on others.
 That is why we use a data driven approach that looks holistically at the implications a donation may have on the business.
 While this can be hard to quantify, we rely on a diverse group of Company managers, government relations personnel, and legal counsel, which make up the P&G GGF Board, to evaluate candidates and make recommendations that will best support our Purpose of touching and improving consumers’ lives.